 It’s important to persist because if families are informed it will also help the children to feel a sense of agency and belonging within your service as they will be able to share their day with their educators and with their parents from a place of inclusion and security.
 I actually list parent communication as one of my questions to consider and ask when choosing quality child care.
 You can read more about the questions I feel parents should ask when choosing care HERE.

 1. First Impressions – Make sure the space your children enter the care area is welcoming and provides visual stimuli to connect with parents immediately even though they may be rushing through the door.
-This goes double for the sign in area – forget the long winded notes on the noticeboard and signs everywhere (yes I know there are what seem like a million we already have to display!!), they are very easy to ignore when you are running late for work or have an emotional child in your arms.
-Make it visual and make it about the families.
+This goes double for the sign in area – forget the long winded notes on the noticeboard and signs everywhere (yes I know there are what seem like a million we already have to display!!), they are very easy to ignore though when you are running late for work or have an emotional child in your arms.
+Make it visual and make it about the families and their children.

 If you want to get an important message across there are better times and methods of achieving this.
 Allow this space to be about engagement and fostering a sense of immediate belonging.